 Days, weeks, months passed.
 The end result–SILENCE–except in the chancery offices.

 Fr.
-Ryszard explains that at the Catholic Center, senior staff, including Bishop Grosz, discussed an official diocesan response.
+Ryszard explained that at the Catholic Center, senior staff, including Bishop Grosz, discussed an official diocesan response.

 Excuse me, members of the BCL.
 I clearly wrote to YOU, my fellow laypeople.
 I did not address my letter to the diocese, a corporate entity.
 I wrote to you fellow Catholic laity in your unique position “advising” the bishop on our behalf.